-We are so thrilled to welcome our third class of Kansas participants to the Kansas Women’s Leadership Institute!
+We are so thrilled to welcome this year’s class of Kansas participants to the Kansas Women’s Leadership Institute!
 This stellar group will work right alongside our international participants this summer for a transformative six weeks.
 Learn more about each of them below.

 University of Kansas

-Double major in Art History and Psychology with a minor in Leadership Studies
+Majoring in Criminal Justice with a minor in Legal Studies

 My name is Melissa Tovar and I was born and raised in Wichita Kansas.
 I am a first-generation college student and I am a proud daughter of an immigrant.
 I am currently a junior at Washburn University and I am majoring in Criminal Justice with a minor in legal studies.
 In the future, I want to go to law school and become an immigration lawyer, and work at a non-profit clinic to help low-income immigrants.
 At Washburn University, I hold many leadership positions and I am extremely involved on my campus.
 Currently I am the president of HALO (Hispanic American Leadership Organization), Founder of Washburn’s first-generation organization, a LINC Bonner scholar, a senator at Washburn Student Government Association, as well as serving on our Diversity council.
 I also work as a student recruitment, student programmer for Washburn University Diversity and Inclusion Office.

 I am extremely passionate about helping at risk children by helping them find a better path and attend college.
 I come from a single mother of six and I was an at risk kid, and I want to be the role model to those kids showing them that if I can do it, so can they.
 As a kid, I entered college readiness programs that gave me the opportunity to not only attend college but also receive a full scholarship.